Anti-Pattern-Inc/saasus-platform-document/versioned_docs/version-1.11/aws-marketplace-integration/aws-marketplace-seller-registration/register-bank-account.md

 :::caution
 At this point, the settings necessary for listing are not yet complete.
-Please refer to the next page, `Setting up Payment Methods`.
+Please refer to the next page, `Setting up Disbursement Methods`.
 :::